Back to Library

 Procedure

-2. Drop 2 drops of food coloring into the sodium alginate solution and mix well.
+2. Add a few drops of food coloring to the sodium alginate solution (optional).
+Stir gently to mix evenly.

-3. Pour the sodium alginate solution into the Petri dish, creating a thin layer.
+3. Pour the sodium alginate solution into the Petri dish to a depth of approximately 0.5 cm.

 Observations